Message from the Chairman: Mike Bosazza

 Books in the pipeline

 Day by Day is having a complete update covering the period 1488 – 2021.
-This book is progressing very well and is still on track for a Jan 2022 publishing.
+This book is progressing and for publishing mid-year.
+Glen Knox is processing this book.

 The Navy Band by Kenny Leibrandt.
 This book has unfortunately slowed down due to lockdown.

-SA Marines – Heritage is looking for a suitable author for this project.
+SA Marines – this book is on hold until a suitable author for the project is found.

 The proposed digests below are in no particular order and will be published as and when ready: